 - Unkept yard (which offers safe travel through heavy shrubs and trees)

 Whilst it is important to keep your yard free of dog poop, it is not a common cause of a rat infestation.

 Keeping Your Yard Dog Poop Free

 Do rats eat dog poop?
 Yes, they do.
 Which means you need to keep your yard clean on the brown stuff.
 I mentioned above that dog poop does not cause a rat infestation.
-Having said that, it is vital that you clear up any animal feces around your property on a regular basis.
+Having said that, you must clear up any animal feces around your property regularly.

 Not only will it stop desperate and hungry rats from eating it, but it will also keep your yard clean and tidy.

 You should have a process for clearing dog poop ASAP from your yard and your surroundings.
 This should be completed at least once per day, or you could be asking for trouble.
 Not only that, but your neighbors will start to complain that your yard is causing the whole neighborhood to stink!